 What was needed was a new bridge to let people and carts cross dry-shod no matter what the weather, a magnificent bridge that would stand for centuries, protected by splitters that would stand upstream of the bridge pilings to fend off ice and debris that might damage them.
 No, that wasn’t good enough.
 The bridge would have stone arches deeply set into the riverbed to make it stronger, not pilings that would crumple when hit with floodwaters, so that floods could not wash them out.
 Kamenný Most it would be called, the Stone Bridge.

-It would be made of the finest materials: hard stone that wouldn’t wear away, mortar of the best lime and sieved sand to make it regular, and eggs to make it stronger.
+It would be made of the finest materials: hard stone that wouldn’t wear away, mortar of the best lime and sieved sand to make it regular, and eggs to make the mortar the strongest it could be.
 That was going to take a lot of eggs,

 A beautiful founding stone was cut and the roadways were cleared and at 5:31am on 9 July 1357 the first stone was laid by Charles IV himself.
 This specific time, a palindrome (1357 9/7 5:31), was proper for the bridge, and would give the stone bridge additional strength since it would be echoed in the geometry of the arches that formed the base.

 Women were hired to staff the kitchens, making food for those who worked on the project, and to carry water and beer to the workers.
 They also did all the lighter tasks of counting stones, determining the quality of the materials, laundry, finding appropriate weights of loads so as not to overburden transport.
 Women did all the tasks that didn’t take sheer muscle, and often drove carts and wagons when drivers were scarce.